pointfreeco/swift-navigation/README.md

 ## Installation

-You can add SwiftUI Navigation to an Xcode project by adding it as a package dependency.
+You can add Swift Navigation to an Xcode project by adding it as a package dependency.

 > https://github.com/pointfreeco/swift-navigation